Unique in what sense? Heterogeneous relationships between multiple types of uniqueness and popularity in music: Robustness Checks

 \subsection{Use n-gram to test word combination and chord progression uniqueness}

 We calculated both lyrics and chord uniqueness with bigrams and trigrams.
 Since audio uniqueness is not estimated with n-gram, it remains unchanged throughout all n-gram settings.
 In each n-gram setting, both lyrics and chord uniqueness are included as the corresponding n-gram specification (i.e., unigram, bigram, trigram).
 It is a common practice to use unigram, bigram,and trigram. n$>$3 is suitable to use when there is large training sample~\cite{jurafskyspeech}.
 In our dataset, since larger n would mostly produce unique word combinations throughout the text, we didn't go beyond n=3.
 Figure~\ref{fig:regn-gram} presents the results by n-gram based on Model 5 in Table \ref{regT}.
 The point estimates of lyrics and chord uniqueness vary.
 However, they are substantively the same as unigram (negative and significant coefficients).
 As a result, we have decided to present and interpret the results based on unigram throughout the paper.
+Please note that the outcomes of genre-specific trigram analysis could be sensitive by the size of the sample within each genre.
+For instance, when "other genres" were excluded from the trigram analysis, resulting in a loss of about 4000 observations, the direction of point estimates remain the same as the main results.
+However, some regression coefficients in genre-specific uniqueness based on trigram became not statistically significant.